8ta4/say/DONTREADME.md

 | ALS | If IT exists, replace IT; otherwise, append IT | If IT exists, replace IT; otherwise, append FT | Not Applicable (New FT or ME cancels pending ALS and APS) | Apply APS excluding IT                                    | Apply ME only to the section finalized before ME began |
 | APS | If IT exists, replace IT; otherwise, append IT | If IT exists, replace IT; otherwise, append FT | Not Applicable (New FT or ME cancels pending ALS and APS) | Not Applicable (New FT or ME cancels pending ALS and APS) | Apply ME only to the section finalized before ME began |
 | ME  | If IT exists, replace IT; otherwise, append IT | If IT exists, replace IT; otherwise, append FT | Apply ALS excluding IT                                    | Not Applicable (New FT or ME cancels pending ALS and APS) | Apply ME only to the section finalized before ME began |

-## Storage

-`say` prioritizes user control, so your recordings and transcriptions will be stored locally on your desktop.

-## Encryption

-We encourage you to use device-level encryption to protect your data.

-## Backup

-`say` gives you the freedom to choose your preferred backup or cloud storage method.